MumenOsman/SuperCellHack2/README.md

 # 🐇 Almost There

-A cozy 3D parkour game set in a giant kitchen, where a rabbit explores and collects carrots.
-AI learns your skill and adapts the level layout to match your playstyle.
+Hop into a cozy 3D parkour adventure!
+Play as a curious rabbit exploring a familiar, oversized world.
+Leap across platforms, discover hidden paths, and collect carrots at your own pace.
+Your unique playstyle is observed by an adaptive AI that gently shapes the challenges ahead, creating a personalized and comforting journey just for you.

 ## 🎮 Gameplay
 - Parkour-based movement (jump, dash, bounce)